 Another term we heard time and time again this week was “DevOps.”
 How can DevOps apply to IT service management?
 In the cheekily titled session “Couples Therapy for DevOps and ITIL,” Jayne Groll, CEO of DevOps Institute, talked about the ways that the tech world has changed since the last ITIL update.
 Of course service delivery requires processes, but are there ways that you can trim them to the minimal viable process (MVP)?

 Overall, it’s about finding ways to deliver services across your organization in smarter, more meaningful ways.
 Enable service providers to focus on bigger picture projects instead of repetitive tasks that can be automated.
 Empower employees with the resources and support they need to get their jobs done well without constant disruptions to their flow.
 Streamline processes and deliver better business productivity.

 To everyone who stopped by our booth to chat, check out our demo, and snag some socks — thank you!
 We had a blast meeting so many smart people and hope to see you again soon.

 About Anne Badalamenti

-As the Manager, Content Marketing at Samanage, Anne Badalamenti helps showcase the value of a unified employee service management strategy and the benefits it provides to your service providers, employees, and bottom-line alike—from IT to HR, Facilities, Finance, and beyond.
+As the Manager, Marketing ITSM at SolarWinds, Anne Badalamenti helps showcase the value of a unified service management strategy and the benefits it can provide to your service providers, employees, and bottom-line alike—from IT to HR, Facilities, Finance, and beyond.
 She has more than 10 years of experience in marketing, from startups to Fortune 50 companies.

 Read more articles by Anne